thaolaptrinh/thaolaptrinh/README.md

-# 🏄‍♂️ Nguyen Van Thao

 **`Developer`**
+My name is Nguyen Van Thao.
 I'm an indie full-stack developer.

 ### 🧰 Languages and Tools